samido/background-job-runner/README.md

-1. Project Overview
-Provide a brief introduction to the project.

-markdown
-Copy code
 # Background Job Runner for Laravel

 This project provides a custom system to execute PHP classes as background jobs, independent of Laravel's built-in queue system.
 It is designed to be scalable, error-handling capable, and easy to use.